-Wettable, Ringable & Scrubbable – Plenty kitchen roll is 40% more absorbent and NEW Power-X ...
+Wettable, Wringable & Scrubbable – Plenty kitchen roll is 40% more absorbent* while the Power-X ...

 What are greenhouse gases?

-Let’s start with a simple definition of what a greenhouse gas is:
+Let’s start with a simple definition of what a greenhouse gas is.
+The main gases are:

 - Carbon dioxide